 - dry skin

-- not urinating as often
+- not peeing as often as usual

 - in infants, a dry diaper for several hours

 To reduce the risk of yersiniosis, take these precautions:

 - Don't serve or eat raw or undercooked meat.

 - Drink and serve only pasteurized milk and milk products.